wabbit-corp/kappa/Spec.md

 * `import M as A` brings only the alias `A` into scope for qualified access (e.g. `A.x`).
 The name `M` is not brought into scope by this form.
 * Selective imports (`import M.(...)`, `import M.*`, and `import M.* except (...)`) do not bring `M` into scope for qualified access.
   To enable qualified access, use a separate `import M` (or `import M as M`).
+* `import "url" as A` brings only the alias `A` into scope for qualified access.
+  The string literal itself never becomes a qualifier.

 #### 2.3.1 Import item qualifiers (namespaces)